Nakatsu, in northern Oita, has more karaage shops per capita than anywhere else in Japan — over 60 specialty stalls in one small city.

-This guide covers three classic shops, the difference between marinade styles, and how Nakatsu pairs with a Yufuin or Beppu day from Fukuoka.
+This guide covers three classic shops and the difference between marinade styles.
+It also shows how Nakatsu pairs with a Yufuin or Beppu day trip from Fukuoka.

 Why Nakatsu and not Hakata-style karaage?